tristantao/kaggle_survivor/writeup.md

 4. [Training a Model](#train model)
 5. [Fitting a Model](#predict model)

-If you haven't yet you will need to install R and RStudio.
+If you haven't yet, you will need to install R and RStudio.
 It is a useful and free application for data analytics that is widely used by statisticians and data miners.
-You also need to become a Kaggle Competitor for access to the datasets and entry into the competition, don't worry its free!
+You also need to become a Kaggle Competitor for access to the datasets and entry into the competition: don't worry it's free!
 Sign up for <a href = "http://www.kaggle.com/account/register">Kaggle</a>.

-If you already have these, skip to [Data Exploration](#data exploration)
+#######If you already have R/Rstudio, skip to [Data Exploration](#data exploration)

-<a name="r preparation"></a>
+<a name="R preparation"></a>
 ####Preparing R
 #####Macs